Revelation 5 is a text which causes all creation to fall down in worship. Needs to be entered into with a great expectation, wonder and anticipation.

 He was slain (verses 8-10) - not rank or place, but because of his blood (Exodus 12, John 1:29, Isaiah 53).

-• The weakness of the lamb.
+He is standing - he did not stay in the grave. - The weakness of the lamb.
 A chosen weakness.
 A lion who chose to be a lamb (John 10:18).

 This display of weakness is the ultimate display of power (not absence of).